-Obsidian Theatre is interested in showcasing the richness and complexity of Blackness in all of its intersections across the nation so that our art can truly reflect the communities we serve.
+Obsidian Theatre is interested in showcasing the richness and complexity of Blackness in all of its intersections so that our art can truly reflect the communities we serve.
 What stories do you want to bring to the stage and why?
 What does your idea/play bring to a Canadian stage that has not been seen before?
 These are just some of the questions we are interested in discussing and exploring as we begin the journey of developing new work.

 Playwrights Unit Facilitator